Welcome to the Dominican Republic! You will arrive in Santo Domingo and begin your journey.

 International SOS is one of the world’s leading providers of medical evacuation and travel services.
 All participants traveling with Rustic Pathways will have access to International SOS benefits through Rustic Pathways’ membership.

-From our facilities in the bateyes, the nearest clinic is about 20 minutes away, and the nearest hospital about 40 minutes away.
-In Punta Cana, the nearest clinic is 10 minutes away, and the nearest hospital is about 20 minutes away.
+From our facilities in the bateyes, the nearest clinic is about 20 minutes away, and the nearest major hospital about 1.5 hours away.
+In Samana, the nearest clinic is 15 minutes away, and the nearest hospital is about 30 minutes away.

 Rustic Pathways can cater to most dietary needs on this program.
 There will be ample access to fruits, vegetables, rice, beans, and grains for those who are vegetarian.
 Vegan diets can be accommodated, but with a little more foresight and planning, as this is not a diet commonly encountered in the Dominican Republic.
 Please know that while we are happy to accommodate alternative diets, many of the special diets common in the United States are not common in other parts of the world and travelers must be patient and understanding in having these needs be met.
 Please contact firstname.lastname@example.org with any questions regarding special diets or allergies.